NaeemK1188/c1224-code-solutions/html-forms/html-forms-quiz-notes.md

 - What is the purpose of an HTML `form` element?

-  for user interaction with the web browser
+  for user interaction with the web browser. collecting user inputs

 - Give five examples of form control elements.